 Full accommodation details including location and prices will be included in the acceptance email.
-As a reference, the rates for the 2017 tournament were as follows:
+As a reference, the rates for last year’s tournament were as follows:

 Lloret del Mar is a resort city on the Costa Brava, northeast of Barcelona.
 Lloret is famed for its “young crowd”, lnightlife, and the beach.
 It lies approximately 40 minutes away from Catalunya’s capital.

 Barcelona is one the world’s top tourist destinations with warm weather, great night life and stunning beaches making it a highly desirable location.

 In 1992, Barcelona gained international recognition by hosting the Olympic games which brought a massive upturn in its tourism industry.

 This had the effect of changing the city in ways that are still felt today with neighbourhoods renovated (and in some cases leveled) and the intense focus of modern design permeating all aspects of life in Barcelona from public buildings to something as simple as a park bench or an event poster.

 For visitors, this has translated into the very modern, yet incredibly old city you see now in the 21st century, where the new elements work to both preserve and celebrate the ancient.